AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ```
 {sample}BCT\_Tag\_Cloud\_05{sample}

 Instead of frequency ranges, the ordinal color scale and the color range can indicate the categories of data.
-Add the **category** field to your data to set categories and then specify colors for the scale:
+Add the **category** field to your data to set categories, then specify colors for the scale:

 ```
 // create data